Welcome to the Grotto

 New Attendees

-The meeting concluded at 7:40pm.
-The after-meeting social gathering was at The Little Darlin.
+The meeting concluded at 7:50pm.
+The after-meeting social gathering was at the Lil Darlin’.

-Next Meeting: The UTG’s next meeting will take place at 6:30 pm on February 18, 2026 at a location to be announced.
-This will be a trip report meeting, and members are encouraged to send their photos/presentations to vicepresident@utgrotto.org.
-Officer elections will occur at the start of this meeting, as will an election for the open director position.
+The UTG’s next meeting will take place at 6:30 pm on March 18, 2026 at a location to be announced.
+This is a trip report meeting, at which members are invited to present on their recent (or not so recent) caving adventures.
+Pictures and presentations may be sent in advance to london.darce@utgrotto.org, or brought to the meeting.

 Calendar